Eva Schloss

-Eva Schloss (née Geiringer; born 11 May 1929) is an Austrian-English Holocaust survivor, memoirist and stepdaughter of Otto Frank, the father of Margot and diarist Anne Frank.
-Schloss speaks widely of her family's experiences during the Holocaust and is a participant in the USC Shoah Foundation's Visual History Archive project to record video answers to be used in educational tools.
+Eva Schloss (11 May 1929 – 3 January 2026) was an Austrian Holocaust survivor, memoirist, and the stepdaughter of Otto Frank, the father of Margot and diarist Anne Frank.
+She spoke widely about her family's experiences during the Holocaust and participated in the USC Shoah Foundation's Visual History Archive, recording interactive video testimony for use in educational programmes.

 Early life

-Eva Geiringer was born in Vienna to a Jewish family.
-Her older brother, Heinz, was born in 1926.
-Shortly after the annexation of Austria by Germany in 1938, her family emigrated to Belgium and finally to the Netherlands.
-She lived in the same apartment block in Amsterdam as Anne Frank, and the girls, only a month apart in age, were sometimes playmates from ages 11 to 13.
-In 1942, both girls went into hiding to avoid the Nazi effort to capture the Jews of Amsterdam.
-In May 1944, Schloss's family was captured by the Nazis after being betrayed by a double agent in the Dutch underground, and transported to the Auschwitz-Birkenau Nazi concentration camps.
-Her father and brother did not survive the ordeal, but she and her mother were barely alive when they were freed in 1945 by Soviet troops.
+Eva Geiringer was born on 11 May 1929 in Vienna to a Jewish family.
+She had an older brother, Heinz, born in 1926.
+Following the annexation of Austria by Germany in 1938, the family left Vienna, first for Belgium and later for the Netherlands.
+In Amsterdam, they lived in a nearby apartment block to the Frank family—Otto and Edith Frank and their daughters, Margot and Anne – the latter also born 1929.

+In 1942, both families went into hiding to escape the escalating persecution of Jews in the Netherlands.
+In May 1944, the Geiringers were betrayed by a double agent in the Dutch underground and arrested.
+They were deported to Auschwitz‑Birkenau, where Geiringer's father and brother died.
+She and her mother survived and were liberated by Soviet forces in 1945.

-They returned to Amsterdam, and during that time, Schloss and her mother renewed their friendship with Otto Frank, who was at that time contending with the loss of his wife and children, and the discovery of his daughter Anne's diary.
-In November 1953, Schloss's mother Elfriede (1905–1998) married Otto Frank.
+After the war, they returned to Amsterdam.
+During this period, Geiringer and her mother renewed their acquaintance with Otto Frank, who was grieving the loss of his wife and daughters and coming to terms with the discovery of Anne's diary.
+In November 1953, Geiringer's mother, Elfriede (1905–1998), married Otto.

-Post-war life
+Post-war life and death

-Schloss continued her schooling and then studied art history at the University of Amsterdam.
-She then traveled to England to study photography for a year.
-While there, she met and married Zvi Schloss, a Jewish refugee from Germany whose father was imprisoned at Dachau concentration camp, and who had been living in Mandatory Palestine.
-The couple subsequently settled in England and took British citizenship.
+After the war, Geiringer resumed her education and later studied art history at the University of Amsterdam.
+She subsequently travelled to England, where she spent a year studying photography.
+During that period, she met Zvi Schloss, a Jewish refugee from Germany whose father had been imprisoned in Dachau and who had previously lived in Mandatory Palestine.
+They married soon afterwards, settled in England, and later became British citizens.

-Schloss has three daughters and lives in London.
-Her husband died in 2016.
+The couple had three daughters and made their home in London.
+Zvi died in 2016.

-In June 2021, Schloss became a dual citizen of the United Kingdom and Austria, taking up Austrian citizenship again as a gesture of reconciliation with her native country.
+In June 2021, Schloss became a dual citizen of the United Kingdom and Austria, reclaiming Austrian citizenship as an act of reconciliation with her country of birth.

+Schloss died in London on 3 January 2026, aged 96.
+In a tribute, King Charles III said that he and Queen Camilla were "privileged and proud to have known her" and that they "admired her deeply".